 • Merchant ID: key parameter for determining the specific business branch

-• Merchant description: key parameter for determining the merchant and specific branch
+• Merchant description (name, logo, category): key parameters for determining the merchant and specific branch

 • MCC code: key parameter for categorizing merchants